2008 Belizean constitutional referendum: Announcement of referendum and reaction

 Prime Minister of Belize Said Musa, on Monday January 7, 2008, announced that he had asked the Governor General, Sir Colville Young, to issue a writ of referendum to be held the same day as the general election.
 There is precedent for multiple voting in Belize: the 2003 elections for general and municipal were held on the same day.
 In anticipation of the announcement the PUP had released ads condemning the UDP position and encouraging Belizeans to vote for them as well as to vote in favour of an elected Senate, linking the two together.
 The PUP released its proposal for an elected Senate on January 17.

 The Opposition UDP announced on January 8 that it had asked its supporters to either boycott the poll or vote "no".
 It trumpeted its alternate plan as a solution.
 Party leader Barrow amended the position later on by simply asking supporters to vote "no."

 Reaction from the third parties was mixed.
 Even as many welcome the referendum, they are cautious about mixing it with the general election.
 Senator Godwin Hulse, Kevin Herrera and Henry Gordon of SPEAR have presented an alternate plan for the elected Senate as part of a list of reforms, to widespread discussion.

 Procedure

 The referendum was held to the same procedures as a general election.
 All registered voters over 18 were eligible to participate.
 Separate places in the polling stations were provided for the referendum.

 The voting for the referendum began at 7:00 AM CST (1300 UTC) on election day and finished at 6:00 PM CST (0000 UTC Friday).
 Counting of votes began at the various counting stations beginning after the counting of votes for the general elections and continuing until a simple majority was reached which declared support or dissent for the question.

 Results

 The referendum passed with over 61 percent of the vote nationwide and won in 30 out of 31 constituencies.
 Only the Queen's Square constituency in Belize City voted against it.

+The 73,213 total votes and 46.6% turnout in the referendum was substantially lower than the 121,168 total votes and 77.2% turnout in the simultaneous general election.
+The newly elected UDP government had previously opposed the referendum and decided not to implement the reform.